Threads Character Limit and Best Practices for Engagement

 Content Strategies for 500 Characters

-The 500-character limit is a sweet spot — long enough for a complete thought with context, short enough to encourage concise writing.
+The 500-character limit is a sweet spot - long enough for a complete thought with context, short enough to encourage concise writing.
+However, you don’t need to use all 500 characters.
+Analysis of social media engagement suggests that posts in the 150–300 character range tend to generate higher engagement rates, as they’re quick enough to read without scrolling.
 Effective strategies include:

-- Hook in the first line: The first 100 characters determine whether users stop scrolling
+- Hook in the first line: The first 100 characters determine whether users stop scrolling.
+Threads displays approximately 100 characters before truncating, so front-load your key message

 - One idea per post: Focused posts generate more engagement than multi-topic ones

-- Use line breaks: Visual spacing improves readability on mobile
+- Use line breaks: Visual spacing improves readability on mobile.
+Note that each line break counts as one character toward your 500-character limit

 - End with a question: Questions drive replies and boost algorithmic visibility